dimitri-nicolo/calico/v2.0/getting-started/kubernetes/installation/integration.md

 ### Run {{site.nodecontainer}} and configure the node.

 The Kubernetes master and each Kubernetes node require the `{{site.nodecontainer}}` container.
-Each node must also be recorded in the {{site.prodname}} datastore.
+Each node must also be recorded in the {{site.tseeprodname}} datastore.

 The `{{site.nodecontainer}}` container can be run directly through Docker, or it can be done using the `calicoctl` utility.